najlae01/crud_framework/README.md

 # CRUD Framework

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.

 ## How to run the project

 To run the project, you need the following tools on your local machine: Web Server (e.g., Apache), PHP (Interpreter).